Schema.org is hard, Yoast SEO makes it easy for you

 Working on research by our resident SEO expert Jono Alderson — with input from Google engineers, among others, making it a true community effort —, we set out to rewrite how to best approach implementing Schema markup, and how WordPress can use this efficiently.

 Of course, we wouldn’t be Yoast if we didn’t do this all out in the open.
-We have a full set of developer documentation with all the background you’ll ever need, plus a lot of examples to interact with our Schema API.
+We have a lot of examples you can browse to help you with our Schema API.
 Everyone can integrate with this, everyone can build upon it; in fact, we encourage you to do that!
 We’ve also documented all our output, so you can learn from it, copy it, play with it.
 The specification document explains it all more in-depth and explains all the fantastic research that Jono has been doing in this.

 Read more: Open-source software, open Schema protocol! »